kammitama5/kammitama5.github.io/_posts/2017-12-28-Thursday-December-28th.md

 ## Things I'm grateful for in 2017

 - MY GREEN CARD *kisses card for the umpteenth time*
+- Learning to sail.
+I had wanted to do this *forever*.
+Thankfully, this year I was able to do a fair amount, and even take part in a race!
+I plan to do more of this in the New Year.
 - all of the opportunities, interviews and scholarships and general support from the tech community.
   Seriously; I've never felt so much support and so much like this is what I'm supposed to do with my life, and I'm incredibly grateful.
 Thank you for giving me a chance and for not giving up on me.